Voting in Delaware

 Voting by mail is a two step process.

 Step 1: Request your ballot NOW.
-If you are unable to vote for a qualifying reason, such as being out of town, a caregiver, or ill, you may request an absentee ballot.
-You must have a valid excuse to qualify to vote with an absentee ballot.
-If you qualify, you’ll need to apply for an absentee ballot no later than the day before Election Day at 12 p.m. noon.
+You must have a qualifying excuse to to vote with an absentee ballot.
+If you qualify, you’ll need to apply for an absentee ballot no later than November 1st if requesting by mail, or November 4th, the day before Election Day, at 12 p.m. noon if requesting in person.

 Step 2: Complete and return your ballot ASAP.